Hero Image

 Is the UPK program free?

-Yes.
-The cost of UPK tuition for those students chosen through a lottery selection process is paid for by the grants.
-There are no fees paid by the family for 5 hours per day/5 days a week.
+Yes, the cost of UPK tuition for those students chosen through a lottery selection process is paid for by the grants.
+There are no fees paid by the family for five hours per day/five days a week.

 Can the UPK grant money be allocated between all the children who sign up?

-No. The grant is required to pay for 5 hours of Universal Prekindergarten per student/5 days per week for a maximum of 132 students.
-The District only receives the grant money/aid based on the number of students attending a program for 5-hour per day/5 days a week.
+No. The grant is required to pay for five hours of UPK per student/five days per week, for a maximum of 134 students.
+The District only receives the grant money/aid based on the number of students attending a program for five hours per day/five days a week.

 What days are the children off from school?